Bowling: In the 20th century

 In 1926, the International Bowling Association (IBA) was formed by the United States, Sweden, Germany, Netherlands, and Finland, holding four world championships by 1936.

 On 21 March 1934, the National Bowling Writers Association was founded in Peoria, Illinois, by four bowling journalists; it changed its name in 1953 to the Bowling Writers Association of America.

 In August 1939, the National Negro Bowling Association was founded in Detroit, Michigan, dropping Negro from the title in 1944 and opening membership to all races.
 It reached 30,000 members in 2007.

 In 1942, the Bowling Proprietors Association of America (BPAA) held its first BPAA All-Star tournament.

 In 1947, the Australian Women's Bowling Council was founded.
 It held the first Australian women's national lawn bowling championship in Sydney in 1949, which was won by Mrs. R. Cranley of Queensland.

 On 18 April 1948, the Professional Women Bowling Writers (PWBW) was founded in Dallas, Texas, admitting men in 1975.
 On 1 January 2007, it merged with the Bowling Writers Association of America.

 In 1950, following extensive lobbying by civil rights groups in the wake of the 1947 integration of Major League Baseball, the American Bowling Congress opened its membership to African Americans and other minorities.
 The WIBC followed suit the following year.

-About 1950, the Golden Age of Ten-Pin Bowling began, in which professional bowlers made salaries rivaling those of baseball, football, and hockey players; this ended in the late 1970s.
+About 1950, the Golden Age of Tenpin Bowling began, in which professional bowlers made salaries rivaling those of baseball, football, and hockey players; this ended in the late 1970s.

 In 1951, the first ABC Masters tournament was held, becoming one of the four majors by 2000.

-In 1952, the Fédération Internationale des Quilleurs (FIQ) was founded in Hamburg, Germany, to coordinate international amateur competition in nine-pin and ten-pin bowling.
+In 1952, the Fédération Internationale des Quilleurs (FIQ) was founded in Hamburg, West Germany, to coordinate international amateur competition in nine-pin and tenpin bowling.
 In 1954, the first FIQ World Bowling Championships were held in Helsinki, Finland.
 In 1979, the International Olympic Committee recognized it as the official world governing body for bowling.
 Its name changed to World Bowling in 2014 and International Bowling Federation in 2020.

 In 1952, American Machine and Foundry (AMF) of Brooklyn, New York, began marketing automatic Pinsetter machines.
 This eliminated the need for pinboys and caused bowling to rocket in popularity, making the 1950s the Decade of the Bowler.

+In 1953, Grazio Castellano of Brooklyn, New York, was the first to roll a perfect game on live television.
+This occurred on October 4, 1953, during an Eastern All-Star league session in Newark, New Jersey.